Quarto integrated website system

 In generalities, our runtime is roughly spent 2/3s inside Pandoc, and 1/3 in Deno.
 Our Pandoc filtering infrastructure is pretty extensive, and some of our early decisions there have performance consequences that we didn’t foresee: we’re now working on them.
 In Deno, our performance profile is relatively flat, and so the work is going to be more of the “continued small fixes” kind.

-I suspect the friction might be that the default quarto workflow favours a small number of immaculate, unique snowflake documents, where as I am more of a sit on the snow machine and make a blizzard kind of guy.
+I suspect the friction might be that the default Quarto workflow favours a small number of immaculate, unique snowflake documents, whereas I am more of a sit on the snow machine and make a blizzard kind of guy.

-The simplest workaround for a quick incremental seems to be to use quarto preview --no-serve, which only renders the recently changed things, and so is much faster than rendering 1000+ things. quarto preview is still not that fast.
+is still not that fast.
 It takes 32 seconds on this machine, on a typical invocation, to decide what part of this blog incrementally render, which is already 5 or 6 times longer than blogdown took to finish an incremental render and build of the site.

-I can leave quarto preview running, which amortises the start-up time but has its own problems; see next.
+running, which amortises the start-up time but has its own problems; see next.

 5 Preview server